-Back on the Bus: Once we reach our pick-up location, we load our gear back into the cargo hold and climb back onto the bus where we've left a change of dry clothes, and extra food and drink for the ride home.
-Changing into dry clothes feels much better.
-The organizers will check with everyone to see how their day went; whether they need to go in a slower or faster group the next time out.
-Maybe a snooze for some, but the bus is usually quite chatty with people comparing their routes, talking with new members or catching up with each other, and a treat or two usually making the rounds up and down the bus.
+On the drive back to Toronto some people have a snooze, but most are usually quite chatty with people comparing their routes, talking with new members or catching up with each other.
+A few members sometimes bring a group treat that making the rounds up and down the bus until they are gone.
 Try to keep your gear organized so when you arrive at your stop you can easily find and collect all your gear on the bus usually in the dark.

 Snowshoe Note: Snowshoeing is a relatively new activity for the Club, and we are for the most part pulling our ski leaders to help out with the snowshoe groups until we have dedicated snowshoe leaders.
 There will be at least one small group snowshoe group each week, so space is limited unless another leader can be found.
 So book early for a spot in the snowshoe group If you want to become a Five Winds leader please make contact with the bus coordinator or any club executive member before the outing.